Menu

 Holyrood provides comprehensive coverage of Scottish politics, offering award-winning reporting and analysis: Subscribe

-Read the most recent article written by Kieran Healey-Ryder, Scottish Alcohol Industry Partnership - Associate Feature: Calling on Scottish Government for a measured approach to alcohol advertising.
+Read the most recent article written by Kieran Healey-Ryder, Scottish Alcohol Industry Partnership - Associate Feature: Busting the myth that young people are increasingly “exposed” to alcohol advertising on TV.

 Get award-winning journalism delivered straight to your inbox